czotti/reading_group_linux_remote/README.md

 This reading group focuses on some useful tools when you're remotely working on your main computer.

-NB, to keep shh connection alive:
+NB, to keep ssh connection alive:
 > `ssh -o "ServerAliveInterval 30" -o "ServerAliveCountMax 3" username@server_address`

 or